-Dealing with a traffic ticket can be tricky, even minor infractions can increase your insurance rates dramatically, waste precious time, and potentially lead to the loss of driving privileges.
+Dealing with a traffic violation can be tricky, even minor infractions can increase your insurance rates dramatically, waste precious time, and potentially lead to the loss of driving privileges.

 There are a few different ways to handle a simple speeding ticket in North Carolina, some more favorable than others.